by Megan Stals

 According to the World Nuclear Association, the world’s biggest uranium producers are Kazakhstan, Namibia, Canada, Australia, and Uzbekistan.
 They are responsible for the production of 45.1%, 11.9%, 9.1%, 8.7% and 7.2% of the world's annual production respectively.
 On the other hand, Australia has the highest amount of uranium resources in the world.

-This does not constitute financial product advice nor a recommendation to invest in the securities listed.
+The information contained above does not constitute financial product advice nor a recommendation to invest in any of the securities listed.
 Past performance is not a reliable indicator of future performance.
-As always, do your own research and consider seeking appropriate financial or taxation advice before investing.
+When you invest, your capital is at risk.
+You should consider your own investment objectives, financial situation and particular needs.
+The value of your investments can go down as well as up and you may receive back less than your original investment.
+As always, do your own research and consider seeking appropriate financial advice before investing.

 Portrait photo of Megan Stals, Market Analyst at Stake.